 Other courses in international business may be offered periodically that satisfy the international studies requirement.

-Business students must complete the prescribed courses in a major comprising a minimum of 15 semester hours taken at CU Denver.
-A minimum GPA of 2.0 is required for courses in the area of emphasis.
+Business students must complete the prescribed courses in a major at CU Denver.
+Transfer courses are not permitted to apply in the major.

 The majors include:

 - *Accounting Major - BS in Business Administration

 - Entrepreneurship Major - BS in Business Administration